CZ-NIC/knot/doc/operation.rst

 These are default values.
 The user can always check the current zone contents in the zone file, and also modify it (recommended with server turned-off or taking the :ref:`safe way<Editing zone file>`).
-The journal serves here just as a source of history for slaves' IXFR.
+The journal serves here just as a source of history for secondary servers' IXFR.
 Some users dislike that the server overwrites their prettily prepared zone file.

 Example 2
 ---------